If you’re here to learn how to make money blogging, then you’re in the right place.

 - Your traffic report.
 This is where Google Analytics comes in.
 You’ll need to show page view figures so advertisers will see how many people they're going to reach.

 - Advertising opportunities.
 What are you selling?
 Ad spaces?
 Sponsored blog posts?
 Podcast ads?
 Affiliate partnerships?
-Email promotions?
+Email marketing to your list?
 All of the above?

 - Pricing.
 This can be the scary one at first, but if you make sure you’re pricing to fit your audience size (and engagement level), then you're on the right track.
 Check out other media kits from bloggers in your specific industry to see how they are pricing their opportunities and how you compare.